 A quarterly report of the amounts expended under the Distribution and Servicing Plan, and the purposes for which such expenditures were incurred, must be made to the Board for its review.
-The Distribution and Servicing Plan provides that it may not be amended to increase materially the costs which holders of Service Shares of a Portfolio may bear without such shareholders' approval and that other material amendments of the Distribution and Servicing Plan must be approved by the Board and by the Independent Directors of the Fund who have no direct or indirect financial interest in the operation of the Distribution and Servicing Plan or in any agreements entered into in connection with the Distribution and Servicing Plan, by vote cast in person at a meeting called for the purpose of considering such amendments.
-The Distribution and Servicing Plan is subject to annual approval by such vote cast in person at a meeting called for the purpose of voting on the Distribution and Servicing Plan.
-As to each Portfolio, the Distribution and Servicing Plan may be terminated at any time by vote of a majority of the Independent Directors who have no direct or indirect financial interest in the operation of the Distribution and Servicing Plan or in any agreements entered into in connection with the Distribution and Servicing Plan, or by vote of the holders of a majority of such Portfolio's Service Shares.
+The Distribution and Servicing Plan provides that it may not be amended to increase materially the costs which holders of Service Shares of a Portfolio may bear without such shareholders' approval and that other material amendments of the Distribution and Servicing Plan must be approved by the Board and by the Independent Directors of the Fund who have no direct or indirect financial interest in the operation of the Distribution and Servicing Plan or in any agreements entered into in connection with the Distribution and Servicing Plan, by vote cast in person at a meeting called for the purpose of considering such amendments (subject to exceptions to "in person" meeting requirements under certain circumstances and subject to compliance with certain conditions).
+The Distribution and Servicing Plan is subject to annual approval by such vote cast in person at a meeting called for the Distribution and Servicing Plan.
+As to each Portfolio, the Distribution and Servicing Plan may be terminated at any time by vote of a majority of the Independent Directors who have no direct or indirect financial interest in the operation of the Distribution and Servicing Plan or in any agreements entered into in connection with the Distribution and Servicing Plan, by vote of a majority of the Independent Directors who have no direct or indirect financial interest in the operation of the Distribution and Servicing Plan or in any agreements entered into in connection with the Distribution and Servicing Plan, or by vote of the holders of a majority of such Portfolio's Service Shares.

-For the fiscal year ended December 31, 2018, the Portfolios paid the Distributor the amounts set forth below with respect to their Service Shares under the Distribution and Servicing Plan:
+For the fiscal year ended December 31, 2020, the Portfolios paid the Distributor the amounts set forth below with respect to their Service Shares under the Distribution and Servicing Plan:

-Amount Paid

-Portfolio Under Distribution and Servicing Plan For Fiscal Year Ended December 31, 2018
+Amount Faid Under Distribution and Servicing Flan

+Portfolio For Fiscal Year Ended December 31, 2020
-Equity Select Portfolio \$ 24,578

-Small-Mid Cap Portfolio 159,948
+Small-Mid Cap Portfolio \$123,465

-International Equity Portfolio 513,380
+International Equity Portfolio \$334,829

-Emerging Markets Portfolio 1,988,154
+Emerging Markets Portfolio \$822,993

-Dynamic Portfolio 1,016,291
+Dynamic Portfolio \$891,108